-Assistance / Availability

-- o Please do not hesitate to schedule an appointment, stop by during office hours, call, email, or message in Canvas if you have any concerns, questions, or digressions.
+- Assistance / Availability - Please do not hesitate to schedule an appointment, stop by during office hours, call, email, or message in Canvas if you have any concerns, questions, or digressions.
 Your questions are welcome and I am happy to help.
-You can also reach the Division Chair, Dr. Jennifer McAtee, via email (jmcatee@gulfcoast.edu) or phone (850-872-3887). - o Getting help early can not only facilitate a successful semester, but also help (re)cultivate connection with the material.
+You can also reach the Division Chair, Dr. Jennifer McAtee, via email (jmcatee@gulfcoast.edu) or phone (850-872-3887). - Getting help early can not only facilitate a successful semester, but also help (re)cultivate connection with the material.
 My contact information is at the top of the syllabus.
-You should also feel free to sign up for a time to meet in person on the schedule posted on my office door (Amelia Center - 124). - Lastly, don't forget that all classes have the ability to use Canvas to access materials needed for class including lectures, recordings, assignments, discussion boards, quizzes, and exams.
+You should also feel free to sign up for a time to meet in person on the schedule posted on my office door (Amelia Center 124). - Lastly, don't forget that all classes have the ability to use Canvas to access materials needed for class including lectures, recordings, assignments, discussion boards, quizzes, and exams.
 If you are new to the Canvas platform, there are extensive Online Learning and Canvas specific resources available to help.

-Credentials
+• Credentials

 - In short, I spent roughly a decade being as nerdy as I could about music and have since spent another decade sharing that nerdiness with anyone interested in listening.
-If specifics are your thing, I've earned: - Doctor of Musical Arts in Collaborative Piano and Music Theory from The University of Memphis - Master of Arts in Piano from Jacksonville State University - Bachelor of Arts in Theatre and Music from Jacksonville State University - Associate in Science in Music from Bevill State Community College o I will work to respond to all voice mails, emails, and messages within twenty-four hours during the semester we work together.
-I will also work to never start a new evaluation or assessment until the previous has been returned to you.
-That means I should be able to regularly get grades back to you within 48-72 hours of their due date.
+If specifics are your thing, I've earned: - Doctor of Musical Arts in Collaborative Piano and Music Theory from The University of Memphis - Master of Arts in Piano from Jacksonville State University - Bachelor of Arts in Theatre and Music from Jacksonville State University - Associate in Science in Music from Bevill State Community College

-Response and Grading Time
+• Response and Grading Time